 6. 1 tbsp Powdered Crayfish

-Turn the heat down and allow vegetables to cook for about 5 mins, because you want to retain the brilliant green colour and some crunch.
+- Turn the heat down and allow vegetables to cook for about 3 mins (if you previously blanched your vegetables, turn the heat off 1 min after turning the vegetables in), because you want to retain the brilliant green colour and some crunch.
 Do not cover still.

-Once ready, turn off heat and wait about 10 minutes before you put a lid on your pot.
+- Once ready, turn off heat and wait till the vegetables cool before you partially put lid on your pot.

 Pair with any other food you like .
 I paired it with Boiled Ripe Plantain.